titushoe/coding-task-2/testfiles/REMARKS.md

 At the first step the code ist designed to solve the exercise and get an result in a short time. ( in 2 days 3 & 5 hours )

-## Answeres to the following questions
+## Answers to the following questions

     1) How acts the code run-time and how big is the storage-usage ?
        The run-time and the storage-usage will be expanding if we had